 how to make pecan pie bars with maple syrup

 First, start by making the shortbread crust.
+This is the same crust that I use for my Apple Crisp Bars recipe.

 Mix together the flour, butter, brown sugar, salt, and vanilla until combined.